-▶ Let's make sure that the experienced teachers stay on!
-The shortage of teachers gives ample reason to ensure that just as in the private sector, in education, too, teachers who choose to stay on once they have reached the age of retirement are not forced to forgo their pension while they work and that their pay is exempt from pensions contributions.
+The shortage of teachers gives ample reason to ensure that just as in the private sector, teachers who choose to stay on once they have reached the age of retirement are not forced to forgo their pension while they work and that their pay is exempt from pensions contributions.
 We must end the cumbersome requirement that the education ministry's permission must be requested for continuing to teach after one has reached the age of retirement; the head of the given educational institution should be allowed to decide this.